rockhowse/SkyrimOnline/README.md

 # Skyrim Online
 * by Maxime Griot

-	Copyright (c) 2011-2012, Maxime Griot
+	Copyright (c) 2011-2013, Maxime Griot

 ### NOTICE

-Some third party libraries are used and must NOT be commited or pushed as it would go against the license used.
+Check out LICENSE to know more about the license used.

-### Compiling with Visual Studio 2010
+### Compiling with Visual Studio 2012

-The suggested folder structure is the follwing :

-Clone in : SkyrimOnline/Src/

-Then download the dependencies here : https://github.com/downloads/yamashi/SkyrimOnline/Dependencies.rar

-Which you will have to unrar in : SkyrimOnline/Dependencies
+You will need the november CTP compiler in order to be able to build the project.

-Also download the Directx SDK.
+You also need the Directx SDK.